cpldcpu/MisguidedAttention/README.md

 # Misguided Attention

 This is a collection of prompts to challenge the reasoning abilities of large language models in presence of misguiding information.
-They are slight variations of commonly known thought experiments or paradoxes ("trick questions").
+They are slight variations of commonly known thought experiments, riddles or paradoxes ("trick questions").

 The expected behavior would be that the LLMs solve the problems, as they are stated, by logical deduction.
 However, many LLMs will mistakenly recognize the unmodified problem due to frequent occurrence in their training data.
 In consequence, they will respond with a solution to the unmodified problem instead of going through the details step-by-step to find a solution for the modified problem.
 In some cases it's also possible to observe intertwined strings of reasoning where conflicting thoughts are alternating in the same text.

+Parallels to this can be drawn to human behavior, where recognition of familiar patterns leads to the execution of previously learned routines, even if they are not applicable to the current situation.
+This is known as the [Einstellungseffekt](https://en.wikipedia.org/wiki/Einstellung_effect).
+However, we would expect that a computerized reasoning system would not be subject to such a fallacy...

-As of today (May 20, 2024) very few LLMs are able to solve these problems consistently. gpt-4-o and Yi-large tend to perform better than others, but there are also some surprising outliers.
+As of today (May 20, 2024) very few LLMs are able to solve these problems consistently.
+Update (September 15,2024): OpenAIs new o1 model shows a dramatic improvement in solving these problems.
+Detailed evaluation to come.

 Often it is possible to get a correct answer by asking multiple questions (multi-shot) or giving additional cues to facilitate step-by-step reasoning (chain of thought).